esauvisky/Draw-On-Gnome/README.md

 ### Option 1: Use the Automated Script

-**Copy the following script to your Bash CLI and run it:**
+Copy the following script to your Bash CLI and run it:

 ```bash
 wget -O - https://raw.githubusercontent.com/daveprowse/scripts/refs/heads/main/doys-install.sh && chmod +x doys-install.sh && bash -c ./doys-install.sh
 ```

-> Note: If you are not comfortable running the script, then install manually below.
+> Note: If you are uncomfortable running the script, or cannot run the script, then install manually below.

 The script will identify your version of GNOME and install the correct version of the extension automatically.